A PILGRIMAGE DEVOTIONAL

 After his last supper with his disciples, the Gospel of John recounts that Jesus prayed for his disciples, and then prayed for all future believers.
-Jesus prayed for each of us---and for each participant!
+Jesus prayed for each of us---and for each guest!
 Think about these words from the Cursillo Manual:

 Palanca is addressed to God.
-It is given to God; therefore all Palanca is given as an expression of communion with God and as a trust in God's gracious provisions.
+It is given to God; therefore all Palanca is given as an expression of communion with God and as a trust in God’s gracious provisions.
 Palanca is inextricably intertwined with prayer, so that without prayer, Palanca is little more than a kindly human gesture.
-Palanca is given to God, that God may bless it and use it for the conversion of the hearts and minds of the participants.
+Palanca is given to God, that God may bless it and use it for the conversion of the hearts and minds of the participants(guests).
 Without this understanding we fall into two dangers.
-We attempt to usurp God's place and we confuse our participants.
+We attempt to usurp God’s place and we confuse our participants.